 If you or your prescriber believe that one of these coverage rules should be waived, you can ask your plan for an exception.
 Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.

 Except for vaccines covered under Medicare Part B (Medical Insurance), Medicare drug plans must cover all commercially available vaccines (like the shingles vaccine) when medically necessary to prevent illness.

 Drugs you get in hospital outpatient settings

 Some people with Medicare get their prescription drugs by using an “automatic refill” service that automatically delivers prescription drugs when you’re about to run out.
-However, in the past some prescription drug plans weren’t making sure over time that some customers still wanted or needed a prescription drug.
-Since pharmacies can’t restock the prescription drug if it's sent through the mail and generally won’t cancel the order, some automatic delivery services were creating significant waste and unnecessary additional costs for people with Medicare and the Part D program.
+Some prescription drug plans weren’t making sure that some customers still wanted or needed a prescription drug and this created waste and unnecessary additional costs for people with Medicare and Part D.

 Now, there’s a new policy for mail-order prescriptions.
 Plans have to get your approval to deliver a prescription (new or refill) unless you ask for the refill or request the new prescription.
 Some plans may ask you for your approval every year so that they can send you all new prescriptions without asking you before each delivery.
 Other plans may ask you before each delivery.